 Recruitment is a process in which fraternities and prospective members get to meet one another and explore their membership options.
-All of the fraternities at Colorado State University recruit year round, in a process called 365 Recruitment, meaning that you can reach out to an active brother at any point to learn more about their organization.
-As a part of 365 Recruitment, chapters hold large scale recruitment events at the beginning of both fall and spring semesters.
+All of the fraternities at Colorado State University recruit year round in a process called "365 recruitment," meaning that you can reach out to an active member at any point to learn more about their organization.
+As a part of 365 recruitment, chapters hold large scale recruitment events at the beginning of both fall and spring semesters.
 These events are designed to introduce active fraternity members to the potential new members to build relationships.

-Fraternities are values based organizations, throughout your recruitment process we encourage you to make recruitment decisions based on your personal beliefs and values so you can find a fraternity that you will be proud to be a member of for a lifetime.
-The active members of the fraternities will decide which potential new members demonstrate qualities that align with the values of their organization while the prospective members will get to meet many different fraternities and can choose an organization that parallels their personal beliefs.
-Most chapters’ host activity-based large scale recruitment events, common events include: sports games, hikes, dinners, service events, and informational sessions.
+Fraternities are values based organizations and throughout your recruitment process we encourage you to make decisions based on your personal beliefs and values so you can find a fraternity that you will be proud to be a member of for a lifetime.
+Active members of fraternities will decide which potential new members demonstrate qualities that align with the values of their organization while the prospective members will get to meet many different fraternities and can choose an organization that parallels their personal beliefs and values.
+Most chapters host activity-based, large-scale recruitment events.
+Common events include: athletic events, hikes, dinners, service events, and informational sessions.
 At all of these events it is important to have conversations with active brothers to get a better sense of the organization.

 How to Register for Recruitment

-In order to participate in the IFC recruitment progress you must fill out a short informational sheet found on the Colorado State University Fraternity and Sorority Life website as well as register for recruitment online on your computer on the GreeekRush website.
-You can also download the GreekRush App on the Apple Store or on Google Play.
+In order to participate in the IFC recruitment progress you must fill out a short informational sheet (Interested in Joining Form) found on the Colorado State University Fraternity and Sorority Life website as well as register for recruitment online on your computer on the Chapter Builder website.

 - Joining a fraternity is a major decision and one that can have a lasting impact on your collegiate experience and post-graduate life.
-Each chapter has a set of core values that they stand by and are the roots of their organization.
+Each chapter has a set of core values providing the basis for their organization.
 Because of this, we highly recommend that you look at as many fraternities as you can in order to determine which one may best align with your personal values and be the best life-long fit for you.

-- Joining a fraternity is one of the single greatest opportunities offered to students at CSU so take your time while making a decision to join.
-There are twenty fraternities recognized by the Interfraternity Council on the CSU campus.
-They will all be working very hard to show prospective students what their organization is all about.
+- Joining a fraternity is a great opportunity offered to students at CSU, so take your time while making a decision to join.
+There are over twenty fraternities recognized by the Interfraternity Council on the CSU campus.
+They will all be working very hard to show prospective members what their organization is all about.

-- At the beginning of each semester, chapters will hold large scale recruitment events at many different locations.
+- At the beginning of each semester, chapters host large-scale recruitment events at many different locations.
 We urge you to go to as many as you can.
-A list of these events can be found on our website as well as on GreekRush.
+A list of these events can be found on our website as well as on CampusDirector.
 If looking at our website, go to fsl.colostate.edu and click the scroll down to the area that says “FSL Events” where you will be able to see all of the large scale chapter events and when they will be held.
-Another great way to see what events will be going on is to look at the GreekRush App or website after you have registered.
-You then can see what events will be held, times and locations, as well as who will be attending.
+Another great way to see what events are occurring is to look at the CampusDirector website after you have registered.
+You then can see a list of events, times, and locations.

 - Ask questions!
 Get all the information you need to make an informed decision.
-Make sure you ask about eligibility requirements and basic expectations: financial, academic, behavioral, and attendance requirements varied greatly from chapter to chapter.
+Make sure you ask about eligibility requirements and basic expectations as financial, academic, behavioral, and attendance requirements vary from chapter to chapter.

 - Remember you can always reach out to the IFC Executive Board and the Office of Fraternity & Sorority Life if you have any questions.